×

 Coming in contact with people who wanted peace in the United States, where the vast majority of people had voiced their support of the atomic bombings, softened her hatred of the country.
 “We must make sure that no one, including these people, should ever experience the same suffering.”
 That idea led her to continue sharing the story of her A-bombing experience with students on school excursions until around 10 years ago.

 Hiromu Morishita, 93, a resident of Hiroshima’s Saeki Ward who devoted himself to peace education as an A-bomb survivor and teacher, also explained how the pilgrimage had determined his future direction in life.
-“Dejected A-bomb survivors went out into the world to speak and, after hearing their stories, some people began to believe that the atomic bombings were wrong,” said Mr. Morishita.
+“Depressed A-bomb survivors went out into the world to speak and, after hearing their stories, some people began to believe that the atomic bombings were wrong,” said Mr. Morishita.
 He added, “It made me feel like I could do something big, something I could never have expected.”

 (Originally published on July 18, 2024)